Jorge Piqueras: Career

-In 1963, Henri Cartier-Bresson took a photograph of Marcel Duchamp in his studio; in the photograph, there is only one painting on the wall directly behind Duchamp – a painting by Piqueras that Duchamp had acquired.
-Cartier-Bresson later gave Piqueras a copy of this photograph as a gift, in thanks for a gouache Piqueras had given him as a gift.
+Henri Cartier-Bresson took a photograph of Marcel Duchamp in his studio in 1962; in the photograph, there is only one painting on the wall directly behind Duchamp – a painting by Piqueras that Duchamp had purchased.
+Cartier-Bresson later gave Piqueras a copy of this photograph as a gift, in thanks for a gouache Piqueras had given him.

 Marcel Duchamp nominated Piqueras for the William and Noma Copley Foundation Prize (Chicago, USA) in 1964; he was chosen as the winner of the prize by a jury that included Roland Penrose, Roberto Matta, Marcel Duchamp, Herbert Read, Max Ernst, Patrick Waldberg and William Copley.

 Piqueras participated in the XXXII and the XXXIII Biennale Internazionale de Venezia, in 1964 and ‘66.

 But I must add to that list [of the 8-9 most noteworthy artists...]
-Piqueras, a great painter who nonetheless is scandalously little known, to whom Peru, his home country, has given only two walls plus a fraction of another, when they should rather have presented him like Le Parc or Stenvert or Raysse, giving him the generous amplitude of an entire room, appropriately lit and arranged to favor the works so as to allow the neophyte and uninspired visitor to have a one-in-a-thousand opportunity to "see" – and I mean exactly that, to "see" – what fate has put before his eyes: these marvels of mental purity and rigor.
+Piqueras, a great painter who nonetheless is scandalously little known, to whom Peru, his home country, has given only two walls plus a fraction of another, when they should rather have presented him like Le Parc or Stenvert or Raysse, giving him the generous amplitude of an entire room, appropriately lit and arranged to favor the works so as to allow the neophyte and uninspired visitor to have a one-in-a-thousand opportunity to "see" – and I mean exactly that, to "see" – what fate has put before their eyes: these marvels of mental purity and rigor.